Haz3-jolt/DasaBot/README.md

 - [Haz3jolt](https://github.com/Haz3-jolt): Worked in both front end and back end, designed algorithms for airport command and designed part of the legacy discord interface.
 Created the original commands system which was later replaced by koshy's update.
 Helped transition the codebase from legacy discord commands to modern slash commands using discord.py
 - [Koshy](https://github.com/koshyj8): Front-end Manager.
-Structured and designed front-end interface and coded discord slash commands to pull data from database
+Structured and designed front-end interface and coded discord slash commands to pull data from database, also changed the bot's output from messages to embeds with good design.
 - [Cookie](https://github.com/CookieOnCode): Back-end Manager.
 Established and converted DASA cutoffs to usable data in XLS format.
 Coded algorithms to sift through data to return requested information.
 - [Amol](https://github.com/AmolOnGitHub): Full-Stack Developer.
 Assisted in mapping of DASA ranks with JEE ranks within database and laid foundation for connectrankdb